Novel triple barrier potential for axial gravitational perturbations of a family of Lorentzian wormholes: Stability analysis: Quasi-normal modes and gravitational wave echoes

 $\bullet$ The behavior of the real part of the QNM frequency for different modes and geometries are similar.
 As $m$ increases, the magnitude of the QNM increases indicating a higher value of frequency.
 This is because of the fact that with increasing $m$, height of the potential barrier also increases and so only waves with enough energy i.e. high frequency are able to cross the barrier.\\

 $\bullet$ The behavior of the imaginary part is rather different for $n=2$.
 As $m$ increases, the magnitude of $\omega_i$ increases, indicating that $m=2$ is the least damped mode.
 For $n>2$ geometries, the value of $\omega_i$ first increases and then decreases with $m$.
 So $\omega_i$ for $m=3$ generally has higher magnitude than all other $m$.
 Also we cannot predict the most dominant mode for $n>2$ geometries as the least damping time will correspond to $m \rightarrow \infty$.
 The fig.(\ref{fig:slow_decay}) shows the effect of the long-lived modes resulting in the slow damping of the signal over time.
-The red curve corresponds to $m=20$ which clearly decays very slowly than the $m=8$ mode for $n=10$ wormhole geometry.\\ A similar result is reported in \cite{liu_2021} for a completely different wormhole scenario.\\
+The red curve corresponds to $m=20$ which clearly decays very slowly than the $m=8$ mode for $n=10$ wormhole geometry.\\ A similar result is reported in \cite{liu_2021} for a completely different wormhole scenario.
+Hence, the above analysis highlights the fact that we can easily distinguish the wormholes of different `shapes' just from their fundamental axial quasinormal mode frequency which was one of the goals of this work.\\

 \textbf {Are higher $n$ wormhole geometries unstable?}\\ As we have seen in the potential plots, the minima for some cases reach negative values (large $n$, small $m$) (see fig.(\ref{fig:pot_26})), which might harbour bound states and may have instabilities.
-In all the previous time domain plots, we have used a grid spacing of $h=0.1$ but using this for such high $n$ geometries shows instability in the time domain profile.
+In all the previous time domain plots, we have used a grid spacing of $h=0.1$ with the convergence of the integration scheme being checked for smaller $h$ values.
+But for high $n$ geometries choosing $h=0.1$ shows instability in the time domain profile which is a numerical artifact as they disappear and we get damped signal for smaller $h$ values like 0.02 or 0.01.
 This happens because the well width is so narrow that the variation in the potential cannot be detected during the numerical analysis.
 Hence we need to reduce the grid spacing sufficiently so that it can trace the variations of the potential near the wells.
 No instability has been observed for any parameter values in the time evolution profiles of our wormhole family.
 The damped signal indicates the stability of our wormhole family under axial perturbation.
 For $n=1200$ we show the damped time domain signal in fig.(\ref{fig:n1200}).\\